 Data Privacy Day, observed annually on January 28, encourages all of us to make protecting privacy and data a greater priority.
-In preparation for the Apple Watch™ set to debut in early 2015, businesses and employers should learn more about this new device – and similar technology – to understand the potential benefits and risks.

 Many businesses already have policies and procedures in place to address the risks from mobile technology, such as smartphones, laptops and tablets.
 Wearable technologies come with a new set of risks.
 Businesses should consider expanding their existing acceptable use policies to include wearable technology such as smartwatches and smartglasses.
 For instance, if smartphones are not allowed within the workplace due to the risks a camera, audio recording and data storage bring with them, then a smartwatch should not be allowed either.
 The same goes for the use of wearable technology by drivers of your company vehicles.